pmem/pmdk/doc/libpmemset/pmemset_part_map.3.md

 that the desired memory region is unoccupied, so in case it's occupied an error will be returned.
 Mapping parts contiguously allows modifying the virtual address space of multiple parts with one operation using for example **memset**(3).
-When this feature is disabled, each new part is mapped at the memory region is arbitrarily chosen by the operating system.
+When this feature is disabled, each new part is mapped at the memory region that is arbitrarily chosen by the operating system.

 When the **pmemset_part_map**() function succeeds it consumes the part thereby deleting it and the variable pointed by *part* is set to NULL.